Austin-Sparks.net

 But even the reminder of this may discourage unless we see the other side.
 So we have to take account of

-The incentives of courage
+The Incentives of Courage

 1) The unchanging purpose of God